ucb-bar/chipyard/README.md

  * vsim - directory in which Synopsys VCS simulations are compiled and run
  * bootrom - sources for the first-stage bootloader included in the Boot ROM
  * src/main/scala - scala source files for your project go here

+## For submodule developers

+Depending on the submodule that you develop in, you might want to run things out of the submodule.
+For example, `boom` has its own Generator, package, top module, and configurations separate from the `example` package in `src/main/scala`.
+Thus, to build a `boom` project you do something like the following:

+    make SBT_PROJECT=boom PROJECT=boom.system CONFIG=<BOOM Config to use> TOP=ExampleBoomSystem

+However, that is very long to write everytime there is a compile.
+Thus, a shorthand way to build the subproject is the following:

+    make SUB_PROJECT=boom CONFIG=<BOOM Config to use>

+This sets the proper configuration flags for make to work correctly.

+Currently, the supported `SUB_PROJECT` flags are:

+ * boom - to build and run `boom` subproject configurations

 ## Using the block device